eps-fcte-2025-2/plataforma-civica-frontend/CONTRIBUTING.md

 * Run into a problem or have a question.
 * Would like feedback on your approach.
 * Finish the work and are about to open a Pull Request.

+## Reviewer Workflow
+When the developer opens a pull request a maintener have to review the PR, as a reviewer you need to look at things like:

+* Does the solution effectively solve the problem from the original issue?
+* Is the code clear, readable, and maintainable?
+* Does the change follow the project's architecture and best practices?
+* Has the documentation (if applicable) been updated?

+Fell free to leave comments and suggestions directly on your PR.